moocparticipant/CleaningData/CodeBook.md

 	#
 	# At this point DataSet contains all 561 columns plus
 	# activitylabel, activitynames and subject columns
     #

 read features.txt file to find the variable names now rename the FullDataSet with meaningful names as below Out of these only the columns with means, standard deveations (that is mean() and std()) along with activitylabel, subject and activity name are extracted for the tidy data set.
-The reason for selecting only columns with mean() std() is because the instructions asks to extract mean and standard deviations.
-In my view only data columns that say they are mean() or std() satisfies this criteria

                                     code                                                         name